ASU-VDA-Lab/2024_ICCAD_Contest_Gate_Sizing_Benchmark/src/README.md

 # Scripts:
 - The [*./example*](./example) directory contains hands-on examples of the [*OpenROAD Python APIs*](https://github.com/The-OpenROAD-Project/OpenROAD/tree/master) and [*Nvidia's CircuitOps*](https://github.com/NVlabs/CircuitOps/tree/main).
 Please find details in the directory description.
-- The [*./CircuitOps_script*](./CircuitOps_script) directory contains the script to generate new IR tables for CircuitOps users; please find details in the directory description.
+- The [*./CircuitOps_script*](./CircuitOps_script) directory contains the script to generate new Intermediate Representation (IR) tables for CircuitOps users; please find details in the directory description.
 - The [*./evaluation*](./evaluation) directory contains Python scripts to check the validity of the resizing result for both OpenROAD Python API and CircuitOps users, and the Python script to run the evaluation process using [OpenSTA](https://github.com/The-OpenROAD-Project/OpenSTA).
 Please find details in the directory description.